rsdoiel/antenna/planet.md

 ---

-## Man charged in connection with Balbriggan hit-and-run
+## Man charged in connection with fatal Balbriggan collision

 date: 2025-06-26, from: RTÉ News

-A 41-year-old man has appeared before Dublin District Court, charged in connection with a fatal hit-and-run in Balbriggan in Co Dublin, on Monday night.
+A 41-year-old man has been accused of severely injuring another man who died following a collision in Balbriggan, Co Dublin on Monday night.

 <br>